Dr James Gerrard

 Member of the Roman Finds Group

 Research Associate, McDonald Institute for Archaeological Research, University of Cambridge (2009-2011)

 Specialist in Roman material culture, Pre-Construct Archaeology Ltd (London) (2005-2010)

 I have peer-reviewed and reviewed articles for Britannia, The Archaeological Journal, Classical Review and The McDonald Institute's Monograph Series.

-I have examined postgraduate theses/dissertations for the University of Cambridge and King's College London.
+I have examined postgraduate theses/dissertations for the Universities of Cambridge, Bristol and King's College London.